Frequently Asked Questions

 However, in the last few years, I’ve observed that TAD and the ARB have not been as willing to reduce values due to needed repairs, so it’s not a sure bet.

-That being said, if your home is in need of repair and you have pictures and bids to support that claim, please do send that information to me.
-I accept and include in the client file all pictures and bids submitted to me by property owners, so long as it’s submitted to me before May 31, 2021.
+That being said, if your home is in need of repair and you have pictures and bids to support that assertion, please do send that information to the Firm.
+The Firm accepts and includes in the client file all pictures and bids submitted to the Firm by property owners, so long as it’s submitted no later than June 10, 2022.

 Can they increase my value at the hearing?